Kithae/alx-low_level_programming/README.md

-This repository hosts C programming projects
+This repo contains all learning to code with C during software engineering course at ALX